backerman/evego/README.md

 [eve]: http://www.eveonline.com/

+## Current status

+This library should be considered a prototype.
+The exported API is absolutely subject to change for the near future, and suggestions for changes are encouraged if something could be implemented better.
+(On a related note, if you use evego in your own code, please let me know.)

+## To-do list

+- Industry
+ - Reprocessing calculations
+ - Mining planner
+ - Production scheduling
+ - What is this item used for?
+- Planetary interaction
+ - Required PI infrastructure for a given blueprint
+- Market
+ - Inventory management
+ - Suggest which blueprints to build based on market activity

 ## Development

 We like test cases.
 Unit tests are written using [GoConvey][convey], and there should be as close to 100% coverage as possible.
+While unit tests should ideally be included with pull requests, don't let that stop you from submitting one if you're not sure how to test it.
 Higher-level tests would also be a good idea.

 [convey]: http://goconvey.co/